 - Encourage staff and visitors to stay home when sick.

 - Have a traffic flow plan in place, such as one-way enter/one-way exit.

 - Encourage members/parishioners who are more vulnerable to COVID-19 (including those over age 70 and people with compromised immune systems) to take part in virtual services or hold a dedicated service solely for this group.

 - Consider keeping a record of all attendees for contact tracing in case of a COVID-19 outbreak.

 - Continue to offer virtual or live-streamed services to those who are unable to attend services

 - Keep in touch by phone or via social media/email/text.
 Share credible information – like what’s on this website on how people can protect themselves from COVID-19.

-- Adults aged 70 years and older or people with compromised immune systems are being asked to self-isolate for 14 days.
+- Adults aged 70 years and older or people with compromised immune systems may be at higher risk of COVID-19.
 Think about ways that you can reach out to these individuals by phone or electronical means.
 See if you can assist with essential errands (e.g. groceries, pharmacy pick-up), keeping in mind the importance of protecting your own health by practising physical distancing.